Genetic Nurse

 Where Do Genetic Nurses Work?

-Genetics Nursing Salary & Employment
+Genetic Nursing Salary & Employment

-According to the National Human Genome Research Institute, genetics nurses can expect a median salary of around $62,450, with a range of $43,410 – $92,240.
+According to the National Human Genome Research Institute, genetic nurses can expect a median salary of around $62,450, with a range of $43,410 – $92,240.
 Genetics is a fairly new and growing segment of the healthcare industry, and as the general population ages and genetic science continues to expand, genetic nurses are expected to be in high demand.

 Helpful Organizations, Societies, and Agencies